 - Balance your time between small and large towns.
 Even the touristy spots in Tuscany are well-visited for a reason – don’t pass up the big cities like Florence and Pisa just because you’re worried about fighting the crowds.
 At the same time, small towns can get repetitive, as each is just as charming as the last.
 Keep things fresh by mixing and matching!

-- Schedule wine tastings.
+- Schedule wine tastings in advance.
 If you’re looking to combine a wine tasting with a meal, booking ahead is absolutely necessary.
 Without a meal, many wine shops offer less formal tasting (and therefore, don’t necessarily require a reservation).

 Have you been to Tuscany or Umbria?
 If you could pick any of these idyllic towns to visit, which would you pick?